antarctica/PolarRoute/docs/source/sections/Command_line_interface.rst

 ::

-    vessel : A configuration file detailing the vessel to be simulated in the digital enviroment. mesh : A digital enviroment file.
+    vessel : A configuration file detailing the vessel to be simulated in the digital environment. mesh : A digital environment file.

 The format for the required *<vessel.json>* file can be found in the :ref:`configuration - vessel performance modeller` section of the documentation.
 The required *<mesh.json>* file can be created using the :ref:`create_mesh` command shown above.